jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 * Uses this maven artifact as the parent
 * Contains the Arquillian container for the target runtime, including all its dependencies and configuration for it
-* (Optionally but strongly recommended) Contains the `maven-dependency-plugin` in the list of plugins.
+* (Required) Contains the `maven-dependency-plugin` in the list of plugins.
 This plugin is pre-configured in the parent POM to copy test resources from the TCK artifact
-* (Optionally) Specify to exclude some artifacts on the maven test classpath from the Arquillian test deployment with the `artifact-group-prefixes-to-ignore` system property if they cause problems
+* (Optional) Specify to exclude some artifacts on the maven test classpath from the Arquillian test deployment with the `arquillian.extensions.jakarta.batch.groupPrefixesToIgnore` system property if they cause problems.
-* (Optionally) Execute `mvn pre-integration-test` and then modify the generated `test.properties` file to adjust system properties for the tests
+Specify prefixes of group names, separated by a column.
+* (Optional) Contains the `xml-maven-plugin` and `echo-maven-plugin` in the list of plugins in the respected order (first the xml plugin, then echo plugin).
+These plugins will transfor the summary from the failsafe plugin and print it to output.
+This can output can be used to report test results for Jakarta TCK certification.
+* (Optional) Execute `mvn pre-integration-test` and then apply the generated `test.properties` to the configuration of the implementation under the tests.
+Note that, even though these properties are applied for test execution, they are not transferred into the Arquillian container and they have to be applied in a way that is specific to the implementation.
+For example, in GlassFish, you can apply each property using `asadmin create-system-properties` against a running GlassFish server
+* (Optional) If the JNDI name of the `EJBVehicleRemote` EJB is different from the default name, specify the correct name using the `jakarta.batch.tck.vehicles.ejb.jndiName` system property, either in the failsafe maven plugin, or inside the implementation container.

 An example for GlassFish: